 Hotel in Kathmandu (including breakfast and all taxes).

-Guided sightseeing in Kathmandu (including all entrance fees).
+Guided sightseeing in Kathmandu and Tibet (including all entrance fees).

 Welcome Dinner with live Nepalese culture show at one evening.